Shonan Junai Gumi: Foes

-Natsu, nicknamed "Shinigami", was Kamata's childhood friend until tragedy shattered their bond.
+Nicknamed "Shinigami", Natsu was Kamata's childhood friend until an incident shattered their bond.
 When Kamata's sister Fuyuka took her own life after a brutal gang assault, Natsu slaughtered her attackers in retaliation.
 Kamata, misunderstanding Natsu's actions as betrayal, inadvertently caused his arrest by bringing adults to intervene.
 Over the following years, Natsu's violent rampages against rivals earned him the Yokohama Group's enmity.
 His life ended when Nakagaki shot him in the back as he helped Kamata up—a final act of loyalty.
 Honoring their childhood pact, Kamata departed for America shortly after Natsu's death.